 I have been fortunate to live in, or within an hour of, Chicago my whole life.
 Chicago is a great city full of amazing year round activities, but Christmas in Chicago provides some very special experiences.
 These are the Christmas in Chicago activities that we do year after year to celebrate the holiday season in Chicago.

 Although a science museum probably doesn’t make you think of Christmas in Chicago, it should.
-The Museum of Science and Industry Christmas tradition began in 1942 and has grown dramatically since then.
-MSI celebrates the Christmas season with trees decorated in the traditional style of many nations around the world.
+This Museum of Science and Industry Christmas tradition began in 1942 and has grown dramatically since then.
+MSI celebrates Christmas Around the World with trees decorated in the traditional style of many nations.

 The Chicago Christkindlmarket first opened in 1996, but since then has expanded and moved to its current location at Daley Plaza.
 There are dozens of artisan vendor booths with gifts and ornaments plus traditional German food booths.